mika-n/RemapIdenticalRBRTextures/README.md

 ; Optional path to the stage specific fence texture objects.
 ; In this example MyCustom would refer to the folder in c:\games\rbr\Maps\494-MyStage\MyCustom\
 ; and in there Textures subfolder can have overridden versions of DDS texture filenames used in the default RBR misc/Fence.dat file.
-; If the custom textures folder doesn't have certain fence texture file then RSF fallbacks to use the default RBR texture file (in Fence.dat).
+; If the custom textures folder doesn't have a certain fence texture file then RSF fallbacks to use the default RBR texture file (in Fence.dat).
-;    c:\games\rbr\Maps\494-MyStage\MyCustom\Textures\fence_tile01.dds
+; Tip.
+You can extract a DAT file to see how those original RBR fence textures look like by using https://www.kegetys.fi/dattool-v1-01/ DATTOOL app.
-;    c:\games\rbr\Maps\494-MyStage\MyCustom\Textures\ar_fence_tile.dds
+; A command line to extract a dat archive file into FENCE subfolder: DATTOOL.EXE -e fence.dat FENCE ;    c:\games\rbr\Maps\494-MyStage\MyCustom\Textures\fence_tile01.dds ;    c:\games\rbr\Maps\494-MyStage\MyCustom\Textures\ar_fence_tile.dds
 ;